-The efficacy and safety of quetiapine extended-release tablet in the treatment of bipolar mania in children and adolescents ages 10 to 17 years is supported by one 3-week, double-blind, placebo controlled trial with quetiapine tablet [see INDICATIONS AND USAGE (1.2), DOSAGE AND ADMINISTRATION (2.2), ADVERSE REACTIONS (6.1), and CLINICAL STUDIES (14.2)].
+The efficacy and safety of quetiapine in the treatment of mania in children and adolescents ages 10 to 17 years with Bipolar I disorder was demonstrated in a 3-week, double-blind, placebo controlled, multicenter trial [see INDICATIONS AND USAGE (1.2), DOSAGE AND ADMINISTRATION (2.3), ADVERSE REACTIONS (6.1), and CLINICAL STUDIES (14.2)].

-Safety and effectiveness of quetiapine extended-release tablet in pediatric patients less than 10 years of age with bipolar mania have not been established.
+Safety and effectiveness of quetiapine in pediatric patients less than 10 years of age with bipolar mania have not been established.